Borrowing and Circulation

 Students, faculty and staff of Indiana University, persons affiliated with Indiana University, residents of the State of Indiana, CIC Scholars, and OCLC Scholars may borrow or check out library materials.
 (More information about library cards) Most libraries in the IU Bloomington Library system have the same basic policies for book checkout and renewal.
 Individual libraries maintain some special collections.

-"Reserves" refers to any print, media, and electronic resources that instructors request to be set aside for student use throughout the duration of a course.
+"Reserves" refers to any print and media resources that instructors request to be set aside for student use throughout the duration of a course.

 For Faculty & Instructors